tfpauly/draft-ohai-chunked-ohttp/draft-ohai-chunked-ohttp.md

 ## message/ohttp-chunked-res Media Type {#iana-res}

-The "message/ohttp-res" identifies an encrypted binary HTTP response that is transmitted using chunked chunks.
+The "message/ohttp-res" identifies an encrypted binary HTTP response that is transmitted or processed in chunks.
 This is a binary format that is defined in {{response}}.

 Type name: